 For vehicles to be able to run on autogas, their engines need to be converted first.
 All gasoline-fed automobile and 4-stroke motorcycle engines can be converted into autogas.
 There is no modification in the system, but installation of gas injectors, vapouriser unit, engine control unit and fuel tank is needed.
-Once done, these vehicles can run either on gasoline or LPG (or bi-fuel vehicles).
+Once done, these vehicles can run either on gasoline or Propane (or bi-fuel vehicles).

 Why use Autogas?
 Autogas has a number of benefits:

 Autogas is cleaner than conventional fuels.
-Compared with gasoline fueled vehicles, LPG typically has around 20% less ozone forming potential (a measure of its tendency to generate photochemical smog, which causes cancer and respiratory problems), at least 15% lower greenhouse gas emissions, and up to 80% less toxic emissions.
+Compared with gasoline fueled vehicles, Propane typically has around 20% less ozone forming potential (a measure of its tendency to generate photochemical smog, which causes cancer and respiratory problems), at least 15% lower greenhouse gas emissions, and up to 80% less toxic emissions.

 Feedback from those already using autogas vehicles includes less maintenance, minimized pilferage, lesser engine vibration and comparable power output and torque with gasoline engines.